locoframework/loco-js/README.md

 * **subscribe** - a function used to receive notifications when a given object or all objects of a given class are changed on the server-side
 * **Controllers** - object that contains the `Base` class for custom controllers
 * **Models** - object that contains the `Base` class for custom models
-* **Validators** - object containing all validators and the `Base` class for custom ones.
-All custom validators should be merged with this object

 # 📡 Models